Re-imagining the safety net– a review of HEDGE by Nicolas Colin

 On the morning of 24 June 2016, I remember being woken up by my daughter.

 So much has been written now about the conditions that led to Brexit and other populist political events across Europe — the best of which in my view is After Europe by Ivan Krastev — that I won’t dwell on that much here.
 Suffice to say that the financial crisis caused a deep recession, the effects of which were greatly exacerbated by governments’ response of austerity (instead of fiscal stimulus).
 This, in turn, led to both great economic hardship — especially for the worse off — as well as much higher inequality (which was compounded by quantitative easing).
-And when voters, who in the UK have suffered the longest ever recorded period of falling real wages, have been asked their verdict on the ruling elite, they have chosen to side with populist causes.
+And when voters, who in the UK have suffered the longest ever recorded period of falling real wages, were asked their verdict on the ruling elite, chose to side with a populist cause.
 As John Lanchester says about Brexit in his recent piece on the aftermath of the financial crisis:

 “The dominos fell.
 The initial event was economic.
 The meaning of it was experienced in ways best interpreted by sociology.
 The consequences were acted out through politics.”